JoniVR/VerticalCardSwiper/README.md

     func didTapCard(verticalCardSwiperView: VerticalCardSwiperView, index: Int) {

-        // Tells the delegate when the user taps a card.
+        // Tells the delegate when the user taps a card (optional).
     }

     func didHoldCard(verticalCardSwiperView: VerticalCardSwiperView, index: Int, state: UIGestureRecognizer.State) {

-        // Tells the delegate when the user holds a card.
+        // Tells the delegate when the user holds a card (optional).
     }
 }
 ```